Campaign of the Month: October 2017

 • Lose Face: You lose face with your creditor’s faction, losing a dot of Status (if you hold any in the same faction) or gaining the Disliked (faction) Flaw.
 Members of the faction start to think less of you because you didn’t pay up when asked.
 This is a subtle cost, but it means that the faction is a little colder to your advances, a little less likely to go out on a limb for you when it really matters.
 Best of luck surviving in the city when a large swath of the folks who matter think you’re a fuckoff.

-• Accrue Stain: You accrue a Stain.
+• Lose Humanity: You lose a dot of Humanity.
 Doing this means that you shut out the Debt with the sheer force of your will… at the cost of a bit of your soul.
 Relationships are what keep us grounded; when you push them away, you might find yourself drifting toward the worst parts of yourself.
 At some point, you won’t be able to come back toward the light.

 If you successfully refuse a Debt, your creditor can’t cash another in with you until the situation changes.
 After all, they already asked for one favor, right?
 No point in asking again so soon.
 You’ve already said “no” once.